skramm/spaghetti/docs/spaghetti_manual.md

 ```
 This macro also defines the class `AsioEL` ("boost::Asio Event Loop") that you will need to instanciate (see below).

-The server will inherit from some generic UDP server (also included):
+The server will inherit from some generic UDP server (also included in demo program):
 ```C++
 struct MyServer : public UdpServer<1024>
 {